KlimaDAO/fair-launch-monorepo/solidity/README.md

 1. **KlimaFairLaunchStaking**: Allows users to stake KLIMA V0 tokens and earn points toward the new KLIMA and KLIMAX token allocations.
 Users can unstake during the staking period, which triggers a burn calculation.
 2. **KlimaFairLaunchBurnVault**: Collects KLIMA V0 tokens that will be burned as part of the transition.
 Handles the cross-chain burn process via Axelar's Interchain Token Service.
-3. **KlimaFairLaunchPolygonBurnHelper**: Deployed on Polygon to receive KLIMA V0 tokens via Axelar's Interchain Token Service and burn them on Polygon using the burn function the polygon KLIMA contract.
+3. **KlimaFairLaunchPolygonBurnHelper**: Deployed on Polygon to receive KLIMA V0 tokens via Axelar's Interchain Token Service and burn them on Polygon using the burn function of the polygon KLIMA contract.

 All contracts use the UUPS (Universal Upgradeable Proxy Standard) pattern for upgradeability.

 ## Key Features

 - **Time-based Staking Multipliers**: Earlier stakers receive higher point multipliers
+- **Exponential Point Growth**: Points grow exponentially over time using the formula e^(kt)
 - **Cross-chain Token Burning**: Tokens are collected on Base and burned on Polygon
-- **Proportional Token Distribution**: New tokens are distributed based on KLIMA VO staked and points earned
+- **Proportional Token Distribution**: New tokens are distributed based on KLIMA V0 staked and points earned
+- **Burn Point Redistribution**: Points from unstaked tokens are proportionally redistributed to remaining stakers

 ## Contract Interactions